peptide garden

 International status

 Ipamorelin is not approved for clinical use in any country.
-Helsinn Therapeutics discontinued development after the postoperative ileus trials failed.
+Helsinn Therapeutics discontinued development after the postoperative ileus trials failed, and no company has picked it up since.
 It is available as a "research chemical" in most jurisdictions.

 How ipamorelin compares